-ZU´s research landscape is based on research areas and traditions that have been cultivated for a long time.
+ZU’s research landscape is based on research areas and traditions that have been cultivated over many years.
 The main research areas developed so far can be condensed into three strategic research lines that will constitute the guidelines of cooperative research at ZU in the coming years:

 | Complex Freedom